mkibabu/tutorials/Notes.md

 should be safe, have no side effects, and not modify persisted data or change the state of the application.

+---

 ## 8. Adding Search

+This section describes how to add extra functionality to the application, and how to change the controller and view to suit.

+### Updating the Inde Form

 Change the `Index` method to the following: